Privacy Policy

 17. Amendments

-Like our Terms of Use, we may amend this Privacy Policy from time to time.
+Like our Terms of Use, we may modify this Privacy Policy from time to time.

-When we amend this Privacy Policy, we will amend the date listed in this Agreement or we may contact you.
+When we change this Privacy Policy, we will change the date listed in this Agreement or we may contact you.

-You must agree to the amendments as a condition of your continued use of our Platform.
+You must accept the amendments as a condition of your continued use of our Platform.

-We respect the rights of individuals living within the European Economic Community (EEC) and the rights afforded to them under the General Data Protection Regulation (GDPR), Sections 18-23 are known as our Privacy Notice and address the additional privileges EEC users may have under our Privacy Policy.
-This Privacy Notice explains how we will assist our users who live within CEE.
+We respect the rights of individuals living within the European Economic Community (EEC) and the rights afforded to them under the General Data Protection Regulation (GDPR), Sections 18-23 are known as our Privacy Notice and address the additional privileges that EEC users may have under our Privacy Policy.
+This Privacy Notice explains how we will assist our users living within the EEC.

 Legal rights Your rights under the GDPR

-The right to be informed Gadget Advisor wants to keep you informed about what we do with your personal information.
-We strive to be transparent about how we use your data
+The right to be informed Belwi wants to keep you informed about what we do with your personal information.
+We strive to be transparent about how we use your data.

-Right of access You have the right to access your information at any time.
-Please contact us by submitting a ticket, if you wish to access the personal information that Gadget Advisor holds about you.
+The right of access You have the right to access your information at any time.
+Please contact us by submitting a ticket if you wish to access the personal information Belwi holds about you.

-The right of rectification If the information that Gadget Advisor holds about you is inaccurate or incomplete, you have the right to ask us to rectify it.
+The right of rectification If the information Belwi holds about you is inaccurate or incomplete, you have the right to ask us to rectify it.
 If that data has been passed on to a third party with your consent or for legal reasons, we must also ask them to rectify the data.
-Please contact us by submitting a ticket for further information.
+Please contact us by submitting a ticket for more information.

-The right to erase Sometimes called “the right to be forgotten.”
-You have the right to request that Gadget Advisor deletes all your personal data, if you wish, please our team by submitting a ticket.
+The right to delete Sometimes called “the right to be forgotten”.
+You have the right to request that Belwi delete all your personal data, if you wish, please our team by submitting a ticket.

-The right to restrict processing You have the right to ask Gadget Advisor to restrict the way we process your data.
+The right to restrict prosecution You have the right to ask Belwi to restrict the way we process your data.
 This means that we are allowed to store the data but not process it further.
 We will only retain enough data to ensure that we can fulfill any additional requests.
 Please contact our team by submitting a ticket.

-The right to object You have the right to object to Gadget Advisor processing your data even if our processing is due to legitimate purposes as described in our Privacy Notice; if you have any objections, please contact our team by submitting a ticket.
+The right to object You have the right to object to Belwi processing your data even if our processing is for legitimate purposes as described in our Privacy Notice; if you object, please contact our team by submitting a ticket.

 The following are the specific legitimate purposes for which we may use your PII:

-• Access and communications to our Platform: we may use your PII to (1) set up and manage your Gadget Advisor account; (2) interact with you through our Platform (e.g., Platform updates or announcements, etc.): and/or (3) manage and respond to your questions or comments (e.g., technical, commercial or administrative) or maintenance and support requests.
+• Access and communications to our Platform: we may use your PII to (1) set up and manage your Belwi account ; (2) interact with you through our Platform (e.g., Platform updates or announcements, etc.): and/or (3) manage and respond to your questions or comments (e.g., technical, business or administrative) or maintenance and support requests.

-• Sharing with third parties: we may use your PII to share with our partner companies with which we share data.
+• Sharing with third parties: We may use your PII to share with our partner companies with whom we share data.

-• Allowing you to access or download content: we may use your PII to allow you to download data or content from the Platform.
+• Allow you to access or download content: We may use your PII to allow you to download data or content from the Platform.

-• Training and enhancements: we may use your PII to (1) train our employees or contractors to enable a better experience on the Platform; and/or (2) enhance the Platform.
+• Training and Improvements: We may use your PII to (1) train our employees or contractors to enable a better experience on the Platform; and/or (2) improve the Platform.

-• Direct marketing: we may use your PII to communicate with you for additional products and services that may be of interest to you.
+• Direct Marketing: We may use your PII to contact you for additional products and services that may be of interest to you.

 Please note that all legitimate purposes will be taken with minimal amounts of additional processing.

-Other than the purposes listed, we may share your information when investigations or a legal dispute has been conducted in accordance with our Privacy Policy.
+Other than for the purposes listed above, we may share your information when there has been an investigation or legal dispute in accordance with our Privacy Policy.

-• Until we no longer have a valid reason to retain or use your PII.
+• Until we no longer have a valid reason to keep or use your PII.

 • When you request to remove, delete or modify any of your PII stored with us.

-• When you have requested modification or deletion of your PII, we may retain only enough of your PII to ensure that we comply with your requests, do not use your PII, or comply with your right of deletion.
+When you have requested amendment or deletion of your PII, we may retain only enough of your PII to ensure that we comply with your requests, do not use your PII, or comply with your right of deletion.

-If you need additional details about the retention of your PII, please contact us.
+If you need additional details about your PII withholding, please contact us.

-When your PII is transferred outside the EEC, Gadget Advisor will ensure that your PII has an adequate level of protection and that your information is accessible as outlined in the Privacy Notice.
+When your PII is transferred outside of the EEC, Belwi will ensure that your PII has an adequate level of protection and that your information is accessible as outlined in the Privacy Notice.

-Other than the uses listed in this Privacy Notice, Gadget Advisor does not share your PII with any third parties, other than the third parties we engage to help us process your data (Data Processors).
+Other than the uses listed in this Privacy Notice, Belwi does not share your PII with any third parties, other than the third parties we hire to help us process your data (Data Processors).

 If you have any questions or need additional information regarding our information collection practices, please contact us.

-At Gadget Advisor we value your privacy and your right to access and control your personal information.
+At Belwi we value your privacy and your right to access and control your personal information.

-We have implemented this policy so that you may request the permanent deletion of any personal information stored within the Gadget Advisor Platform.
+We have implemented this policy so that you may request the permanent deletion of any personal information stored within the Belwi Platform.

-If you would like to have any of your personal information stored within the Gadget Advisor deleted, please contact us and follow the instructions outlined in this policy.
+If you wish to have any of your personal information stored on the Belwi Platform deleted, please contact us and follow the instructions outlined in this policy.

 With each deletion request, you must list the information you wish to delete exactly as indicated.

-Please note that removal requests are not processed instantaneously.
+Please note that deletion requests are not processed instantaneously.
 There may be a reasonable delay in processing and deleting any requested information.

-Although we will attempt to remove all of your personal information upon receipt of your deletion request, please note that Gadget Advisor may have multiple areas where your personal data is stored and a single deletion request may not remove all of your personal information stored on our Platform.
+Although we will attempt to delete all of your personal information upon receipt of your deletion request, please note that Belwi may have several areas where your personal data is stored and a single deletion request may not delete all of your personal information stored on our Platform.

 Therefore, you may need to submit multiple requests.
-If your information comes back repeatedly, please contact us.
+If your information reappears repeatedly, please contact us.

 If you reside in the European Economic Community (EEC) or if you are a citizen of the EEC, you are granted additional rights to your information.

-The right to be informed Gadget Advisor wants to keep you informed about what we do with your personal information.
-We strive to be transparent about how we use your data
+The right to be informed Belwi wants to keep you informed about what we do with your personal information.
+We strive to be transparent about how we use your data.

-The right of rectification If the information that Gadget Advisor holds about you is inaccurate or incomplete, you have the right to ask us to rectify it.
+The right of rectification If the information Belwi holds about you is inaccurate or incomplete, you have the right to ask us to rectify it.
 If that data has been passed on to a third party with your consent or for legal reasons, we must also ask them to rectify the data.

-The right to erasure Sometimes called “the right to be forgotten”.
-You have the right to request that Gadget Advisor erase all of your personal data.
+The right to delete Sometimes called “the right to be forgotten”.
+You have the right to request that Belwi delete all of your personal data.

-The right to restrict processing You have the right to ask Gadget Advisor to restrict the way we process your data.
+The right to restrict prosecution You have the right to ask Belwi to restrict the way we process your data.
 This means that we are allowed to store the data but not process it further.
-We will only retain enough data to ensure that we can fulfill any additional requests.
+We will only retain sufficient data to ensure that we can fulfill any additional requests.

-The right to data portability Gadget Advisor must allow you to transfer and reuse your personal data for your own purposes on different platforms.
+The right to data portability Belwi must allow you to transfer and reuse your personal data for your own purposes on different platforms.
 This right only applies to personal data that you have provided to us as a data controller.

-The right to object You have the right to object to Gadget Advisor processing your data even if our processing is for legitimate purposes, as described in our Privacy Policy.
+The right to object You have the right to object to Belwi processing your data even if our processing is for legitimate purposes, as described in our Privacy Policy.

-The right to withdraw consent If you have given us your consent to process your data, but then change your mind, you have the right to withdraw your consent at any time and Gadget Advisor must stop processing your data.
+The right to withdraw consent If you have given us your consent to process your data, but later change your mind, you have the right to withdraw your consent at any time and Belwi must stop processing your data.

 If you wish to exercise any of these additional rights with respect to your PII, we will be happy to assist you.

-Please contact us by submitting a ticket, mark the first line of the message with the following, “Request – Your full name and email”.
+Please contact us by sending a ticket, mark the first line of the message with the following: “Request – Your full name and email”.

-Information about Gadget Advisor (“Platform”) Cookies is collected here.
+Information about Belwi’s Cookies (“Platform”) is collected here.

-Gadget Advisor is committed to protecting your personal information and ensuring that your experience with us is as secure and enjoyable as possible.
+Belwi is committed to protecting your personal information and ensuring that your experience with us is as safe and enjoyable as possible.

-You will also discover how to manage the information that is collected.
+You will also find out how to manage the information that is collected.

 What are cookies?